kizzx2/impl_me/README.markdown

 - Ruby
 - [SWIG](http://www.swig.org/) -- Most Linux distros include this; Windows users can use Cygwin version or the downloadable executable from the site.

+## Why should I use this instead of <XXX>?

+[Lazy C++](http://www.lazycplusplus.com/) was written specifically to address this problem.
+It has been long established and probably copes with complicated syntaxes better than this script.
+However, the fact that I need to create a separate `lzz` file just doesn't make me feel good.
+There are also reports of it not compiling on Mac OS X.

+[Eclipse CDT](http://www.eclipse.org/cdt/) has a function called "Implement Methods" under the "Refactor" menu which basically does all this robustly.
+Actually, the best solution for this problem is to switch to Eclipse.
+This script is just a poor man's solution for those who don't want to use Eclipse for whatever reasons.

 ## Limitations/Known bugs

     $ cat Stress.hpp